3 Squadron RESEARCH

 Is that true for you too?
 Did that change your later life?

 Sure it did.
-After the war I joined ANA before I got a discharge from the air force.
+After the war I joined ANA [Australian National Airways] before I got a discharge from the Air Force.
 Then I was with them three months when I went to TAA.
 I applied for the job there before they even had an aeroplane.
 They wanted engineers, ground engineers, who were capable blokes...

-Reg 'Slim' Moore in the cockpit of CV-B FS449, which he was the Fitter for.
+Reg 'Slim' Moore in the cockpit of CV-B FS449, for which he was the Fitter.

-[3SQN Assn repaired version of original transcript on https://www.awm.gov.au.]
+[3SQN Assn repaired version of original transcript on https://www.awm.gov.au/collection/C88366, where digital recordings of the interview are also available.]

 3 Squadron RESEARCH